dandersonw/myouji-kenchi/blog-post/blog-post.md

-Just using the transliterator alone is not enough, we need to incorporate lexical knowledge in order to distinguish what merely looks like a Japanese family name from what actually could be one.
+Just using the transliterator alone is not enough, we need to incorporate lexical knowledge in order to distinguish what merely looks like romanized Japanese from what actually could be a family name.
 We combine two sources of data: relatively fine grained frequency information for about ten thousand of the most popular family names,